e1608081/miniTopSim18/README.md

 # miniTopSim
-Project of the Seminar "Scientific Programming in Python" WS 2017/18.
+Project of the Seminar "Scientific Programming in Python" at TU Wien, WS 2018/19.

 Set $PYTHONPATH to find modules (assuming you are in the directory where this readme resides):
 ```bash